CMIP6 Multi-Model Mean Context

 Key Findings

-• None of the high-resolution models accurately capture the observed negative trend in NH September sea ice; IFS models show flat trends (insensitivity), while ICON is effectively at the zero-bound.
+• None of the high-resolution models capture the strong observed decline in NH September sea ice as effectively as the CMIP6 MMM; the IFS models show flat trends with excessive ice, while ICON is essentially ice-free too early.

 Spatial Patterns